Quantum thermal transistors: Operation characteristics in steady state versus transient regimes: Necessarily transient quantum transistor

-Fig. \ref{fig:nt} $(d)$ and $(d^{\prime})$ (magnified version of $(d)$) shows that this necessarily transient transistor provides a similar nature of amplification factor to that of the $W$-class state for small $T_B$, but as in $\ket{\psi^{\prime}_{12:3}}$ discussed above, the rising of amplification factor twice is missing here.
-This transient transistor has the smallest operating region $0< T_B < 0.18$ compared to the preceding three, but can be categorised in necessarily transient transistor.
-So, these are the four initial states for which we can structure a necessarily transient transistor.
+A note about the preparation of the initial states is in order here.
+The product state, $\ket{\psi^{\prime}_{product}}$, can be created by locally magnetizing the three spins-1/2 system in the appropriate directions.
+This requires local preparation of the states of each two-level system separately, and can be done on almost all physical platforms.
+The other three states can be prepared by local filtering operations on the \(GHZ\), \(W\), or two-qubit maximally entangled states (``Bell'' states).
+See \cite{filter1, filter2} in this regard.
+Preparation of \(GHZ\), \(W\), and Bell states has been attained in several physical systems, and requires non-trivial entangling operations, whose exact form depends on the physical system used.
+See, e.g., Refs.\cite{add1,add2,add3,add4,add5,add6,add7,add8,add9}, and references therein.

 There are many states with this advantageous ability, but we discussed only four of them.
-It is important to note that all the necessarily transient QTTs have the amplification properties that are similar to either of these four.
-In our examples, we found that the transient transistors having the initial states $\ket{\psi^{\prime}_{GHZ}}$ and $\ket{\psi^{\prime}_{W}}$ illustrated in Fig. \ref{fig:nt} $(a)$ and $(c)$ as the most advantageous compared to other examples we have discussed.
-This does not mean that all necessarily transient transistor having $GHZ$ and $W$ class states as their initial states always have the better advantage over the other two classes.
+It is important to note that all the necessarily transient QTTs have the amplification properties that are similar to any of these four.
+In our examples, we found that the transient transistors having the initial states $\ket{\psi^{\prime}_{GHZ}}$ and $\ket{\psi^{\prime}_{W}}$ illustrated in Figs. \ref{fig:nt}$(a)$ and \ref{fig:nt}$(c)$ as the most advantageous compared to other examples we have discussed.
+This does not mean that all necessarily transient transistor having $GHZ$- and $W$-class states as their initial states always have the better advantage over the other two classes.
 This fact is clearly visible from Figs. \ref{fig:001} and \ref{fig:011}.
-Both are necessarily transient transistors having two different initial product states, but the behaviour of the amplification factors are completely different, and yet the operating region is almost the same.
-The difference in operating regions of necessarily transient transistors having initial product states can be understood by comparing Figs. \ref{fig:001}, \ref{fig:011} and \ref{fig:nt} ($d$).
+Both are necessarily transient transistors having two different initial product states, but the behavior of the amplification factors are completely different, and yet the operating region is almost the same.
+The difference in operating regions of necessarily transient transistors having initial product states can be understood by comparing Figs. \ref{fig:001}, \ref{fig:011}, and \ref{fig:nt}($d$).
 We can conclude that the four panels in Fig. \ref{fig:nt} are not the representatives of their corresponding classes, but they are the representatives of the four types of necessarily transient quantum thermal transistors.